Department Teaching Committees (DTCs)

 f) To oversee programme admissions in conjunction with other Departmental committees where these are established and with the School’s central Admissions service.

 g) To consider proposals to institute, amend, revise or terminate academic partnerships or other arrangements with other institutions or organisations with whom the Department works in delivering teaching programmes prior to submission to further Departmental and School approval processes.
-Arrangements with the School’s institutional partners should be reviewed by the DTC and discussed by the Head of Department with the Pro Director Education.
+Arrangements with the School’s institutional partners should be reviewed by the DTC and discussed by the Head of Department with the Vice President and Pro-Vice Chancellor (Education).

 i) To liaise with Departmental Teaching Committees in other Departments in the School with which the Department runs joint degree programmes on all matters relating to the operation of the joint programme(s) including quality assurance and responding to student feedback.